Academy of Arts, University of Osijek: History

 The Academy was founded in October 2004 when the Department Section of Music ceased to be a part of the Faculty of Philosophy in Osijek in order to be joined by some new courses (Piano, Voice, Acting and Puppetry, Fine Arts) in the formation of an independent institution.

 In October 2005, the Academy moved to its own premises once occupied by the barracks and now the location of the future university campus.

 Until then, the courses had been taught at different locations in Osijek, such as the Faculty of Philosophy, Branko Mihaljević Children's Theatre, the Croatian National Theatre, the Students' Centre and the Kazamat Gallery.

 Today, the Academy has at its disposal some 3000 square meters, including four buildings with separate rooms for the theoretical and practical teaching of each course, its own library and the dean's office.

-The departments of the Academy (the Department of Music, the Department of Fine Arts and the Department of Dramatic Art) organise and run the following five courses: Voice, Piano, Music Education, Fine Arts, Acting and Puppetry.

 Since the academic year 2005–06, the study programmes have been implemented in accordance with the Bologna process.

+On 28 January 2025, students of the Academy organized a protest and 5 minutes of silence against teacher and actor Domagoj Mrkonjić, who was accused of violent behavior towards students and being under the influence of alcohol and drugs during class.
+Mrkonjić was first ordered to quit his position at the Academy by the Disciplinary Committee, but issued a complaint, which was accepted by the Academy's Complaints Committee due to the teacher being "under stress".
+The Complaints Committee ultimately decided to issue a final warning to Mrkonjić and suspend him until October 2025, which students claimed isn't sufficient considering the accusations levvied against him.
+The students called for an indefinite suspension pending conclusions from police and State Attorney's Office investigations.
+The protest garnered support from students of the Academy of Dramatic Art in Zagreb, the Academy of Applied Arts in Rijeka and the Art Academy in Split.